cjmacsax/CyberNotes/SOC/Yara.md

 - helps manage multiple Yara repositories
 - imports a set of high-quality YARA rules and then lets researchers add their own rules, disable rules, and run scans of files.
 - Only runs on Linux

+### yarGen
+- generator for YARA rules
+- For example. if we run `YARA` on a webshell but it detects nothing, this means we need a new ruleset so it can be detected in the future or on other servers.
+- `python3 yarGen.py -m [path] --excludegood -o [path]`
+	- `-m` is the malicious file we need to detect
+	- `-o` is output for new rule file
+	- `--excludegood` force to exclude all goodware strings to avoid false positives
+### yarAnalyzer
+- creates statistics on a yara rule set and files in a sample directory
+- creates a CSV file with information about selected rules